dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-3-using-cns.md

 Now go ahead and try out the application.
 The overview page in the OpenShift UI will tell you the `route` which has been deployed as well.
 Use it and append `/articles` to the URL to get to the actual app.

-&#x3009;Otherwise get it on the CLI like this:
+&#8680; Otherwise get it on the CLI like this:

     oc get route